kodexa-labs/aws-eks-cdk/README.md

 ```
 ### Time to deploy the cluster ###
 You can now the deploy command.
-**IMPORTANT: This is done in Anaconda Prompt - make sure you are in Anaconda Prompt and pointing to this repository before running the deploy code.**:
+**IMPORTANT: This is done in Anaconda Prompt - make sure you are in Anaconda Prompt and pointing to this repository before running the deploy code.**
-**if you had closed Anaconda Prompt before this step, be sure to activate the environment using the first line below and then deploy the cluster:**
+**If you had closed Anaconda Prompt before this step, be sure to activate the environment using the first line below and then deploy the cluster:**

 ```bash
 activate kodexa_cdk